 8. Check When the Theme Was Last Updated

-The core WordPress software is constantly being updated.
+The core WordPress hosting updates is constantly being updated.
 So, themes and plugins need to be updated, too.
 If a WordPress theme is not kept up to date, you could have compatibility issues with the latest version of the core software.

 You will usually find the last update date on the marketplace site the theme is sold on or on the author’s website.
 The latest update date also appears in the top right-hand corner of the theme’s wordpress.org page.